Grisolfi/dummy-state-machine/README.md

 # State Machine with Py Transitions

-Container model is an abstraction on what happens in a docker container execution but you could customize your workflow
+Container model is an abstraction on what happens in a docker container execution but you could customize your workflow.
 Main app creates some instances of container and execute its cycle inside a threadpool.
 You could also configure the max workers for Threadpool
 ## Container